 Dialectical Behavior Therapy Track

 Dialectical Behavior Therapy (DBT) is a research-supported cognitive behavioral psychotherapy that has been found to be effective in treating symptoms and behaviors related to emotion dysregulation.
 The treatment uses cognitive and behavioral strategies to help residents develop more adaptive ways of thinking and more effective behaviors.
-The Retreat delivers DBT in accordance with the scientifically-supported model, and all staff members at The Retreat are formally trained in providing DBT.
+The Retreat delivers DBT in accordance with the scientifically-supported model, and many staff members at The Retreat are formally trained in providing DBT.

 Emotion dysregulation is a common feature in a variety of psychiatric disorders such as borderline personality, bipolar, trauma-related, eating, and substance use disorders, as well as anxiety and depression.
 At The Retreat, DBT is integrated throughout the continuum of care as an integral component of state-of-the-art psychiatric care, and is infused into the milieu of our residential, group home, and outpatient treatment environments so that we are able to meet the needs of our clinical population as they progress through the stages of treatment.

 DBT Skills Trainers

 All staff members at The Retreat are formally trained to provide DBT and skills coaching on the milieu to enhance the use of this behavior in the resident’s natural environment.
 The DBT Skills Trainers at The Retreat form a coherent team under the leadership of our psychologist and DBT coordinator.
 The team works together to administer dialectical behavior therapy aimed at treating emotion dysregulation.
 This type of therapy combines cognitive behavioral therapy with meditative approaches and has been proven to effectively treat borderline personality disorder and other manifestations of emotion dysregulation.

 The following staff members lead the skills training and therapy groups: